xwdsh1446546640/zhouwu99/content/authors/admin/_index.md

 highlight_name: true
 ---

 Wu Zhou is a postgraduate student in the Victory Lab of the Beijing Institute of Electronic Technology.
-His research interests include music information retrieval, computer vision&pattern recognition and cryptography.
+His research interests include music information retrieval, computer vision & pattern recognition and cryptography.
 {style="text-align: justify;"}